grempe/grempe.github.io/keys.md

 still valid, to continue to verify cleanly long into the future.
 The only way I am currently aware of accomplishing that is with keys that never expire.

-*This page and my key management technique was inspired by [Joanna Rutkowska's key page](http://blog.invisiblethings.org/keys/){:target="_blank"}.*
+*This page and my key management techniques were inspired by [Joanna Rutkowska's key page](http://blog.invisiblethings.org/keys/){:target="_blank"}.*